jakelevi1996/backprop2/README.md

 ## TODO (yes, these to-do lists should be on Jira, and no, I don't intend to copy them over in the near future)

+## 2020-10-18

+- Implement DBS
+- Add unit test for DBS
+- Add section to README plotting training curves and predictions for PBGN on 2D-ND sinusoidal data
+- Add comparison of PBGN vs GD, LS and no LS to Readme, and discussion
+- Add 2D sinusoidal predictions to Readme

 ### 2020-10-15

 - Implement initialisers